 Consider Your Position Before Negotiating

-Do the math then consider the average time it takes for homes to sell in your market.
-Based on average pricing, will you make up the difference in the cost of maintaining the home for the extended timeframe?
+To determine whether it’s worth delaying a sale, you should do the math and consider the average time it takes for homes to sell in your market.
+Based on the average pricing, calculate whether you’ll make up the difference in the cost of maintaining the home for the extended timeframe.
+If not, it may be more financially sound to sell sooner rather than later.

-It may also be urgent to sell because of an impending foreclosure or estate tax cash requirement.
-Consider all of these factors as you begin to look at offers from buyers.
+There may also be urgent reasons to sell, such as an impending foreclosure or estate tax cash requirement.
+In such cases, it’s important to carefully consider all the factors as you begin to look at offers from potential buyers.
+Don’t be swayed by a quick sale that may not ultimately be in your best interest financially.

 Maximizing the Sale Value